Skip to main content

 The mission of Special Collections is to evaluate, acquire, organize, preserve, and make available regionally significant and/or rare printed and archival materials to support the college curriculum and student, faculty, and patron research.
 Special Collections’ holdings include over 600 manuscript collections related to the history and culture of the South Carolina Lowcountry, the institutional records of the College of Charleston, and more than 40,000 rare books and pamphlets.

-The College of Charleston’s archival staff are committed to representing the contents and creators of our holdings accurately and respectfully.
-Despite these efforts, users may encounter offensive or harmful language in the College repositories’ descriptive records.
-Archival descriptions for collections processed in the past may contain terminology that is racist, sexist, oppressive, and/or exclusionary.
-It is our responsibility to review and repair offensive language and ensure that those represented in our holdings are respectfully and ethically described.
+Archival Repositories at the College of Charleston are committed to representing the contents and creators of our holdings accurately and respectfully.
+Despite these efforts, users may encounter inaccurate language in the College repositories’ descriptive records.
+We review and remediate language to ensure that those represented in our holdings are accurately described.
+To share feedback regarding description(s) you encouter in our collection records, please visit the College of Charleston Archival Repositories Redmiation Request Form

 Frequently Asked Questions